 In Metro Exodus you can choose to use a hold or even a single press from the accessibility options.
 With the press setting on, actions that would normally require many repeated presses can now be carried out with a single button press instead.

 There may also be points in your game where an action would ideally be performed in quick succession for an indefinite amount of time.
 For these actions, like firing a single fire gun, or performing an attack, alternative input interactions could be useful for some players.

-The melee combo setting in The Last of Us Part 2 affects the interaction for melee attacks while in close combat.
-Setting this to hold makes it possible to hold an input down to continue attacking, rather than having to press the input repeatedly for each melee attack.
+The Melee Combo setting in The Last of Us Part II affects the interaction for melee attacks while in close combat.
+Setting this to Hold makes it possible to hold an input down to continue attacking, rather than having to press the input repeatedly for each melee attack.